Register volume

 Nonlinear transformation: Applies a transform that is non-uniform across the 3D volume.
 Nonlinear transformation can improve the registration in some cases; we recommend trying it if the results of linear transformation do not meet your expectations.

-Adjust: Tools for interactively (manually) registering or refining the registration by moving, scaling and deforming the atlas slice image so that it aligns with the displayed experimental image slice.
+Adjust: Tools for interactively (manually) registering or refining the registration by moving, scaling and deforming the atlas slice image so that it aligns with your experimental image slice.

 • Use the sliders to Shift, and adjust Rotation and Scale to transform the atlas slice so that it matches the experimental slice image.
 The sliders are labeled as follows: